How to reform the oil industry from within

 What do you want from the companies?

-We have a very simple and consistent ask: Commit yourself to the Paris Agreement, commit yourself to emission reductions in line with the agreement.
+We have a very simple and consistent ask: Commit yourself to the Paris agreement, commit yourself to emission reductions in line with the agreement.
 And science basically dictates it.
-If we were to have any chance to achieve the Paris Agreement, emissions have to be cut by 40 percent by 2030, approximately, and have to be zero by 2050.
+If we were to have any chance to achieve the Paris agreement, emissions have to be cut by 40 percent by 2030, approximately, and have to be zero by 2050.
 That’s the scientific translation.
 So, radical emission reductions in the next 10 years.
 That’s the only thing we asked for.

 And how do you define emissions?